 A repayment request does not necessarily mean the CRA is correct.
 We review the details to determine whether the assessment is valid or whether a challenge is appropriate.

-If you have received a CERB repayment letter, contacted by the CRA, or are unsure how to respond, we can help.
+If you have received a CERB repayment letter, been contacted by the CRA, or are unsure how to respond, we can help.

 Please contact us to schedule a confidential review and provide copies of any letters or documents you received.